Things to Do at Central Festival Hat Yai

 What to See & Do

-Robinson Department Store
+The Robinson Department Store Wing

-SF Cinema
+SF Cinema City

 Practical Information